iris-hep/iris-hep.github.io/pages/projects/coffea-casa.md

 `Coffea-Casa` is a prototype of analysis facility, which provides services for “low latency columnar analysis”, enabling rapid processing of data in a column-wise fashion.
 These services, based on Dask and Jupyter notebooks, aim to dramatically lower time for analysis and provide an easily-scalable and user-friendly computational environment that will simplify, facilitate, and accelerate the delivery of HEP results.
 The facility is built on top of a Kubernetes cluster and integrates dedicated resources with resources allocated via fairshare through the local HTCondor system.
 In addition to the user-facing interfaces such as Dask, the facility also manages access control through single-sign-on and authentication & authorization for data access.

 After authentication via the CERN SSO, the user is presented with a Jupyter notebook interface that can be populated with code from a Git repository specified by the user.
-When the notebook is executed, the processing automatically scales out to resources on the Nebraska Tier-2 facility, giving the user transparent interactive access to a large computing resource.
+When the notebook is executed, the processing automatically scales out to available resources for example the Nebraska Tier-2 facility, giving the user transparent interactive access to a large computing resource.
 The facility has access to the entire CMS data set, thanks to the global data federation and local caches.
 It supports the Coffea framework, which provides a declarative programming interface that treats the data in its natural columnar form.
-An important feature is access to a “column service”; if a user is working with a compact data format (such as a CMS NanoAOD) that is missing a data element that the user needs, the facility can be used to serve that “column” from a remote site.
-This allows only the compact data formats to be stored locally and augmented only as needed, a critical strategy for CMS to control the costs of storage in the HL-LHC era.
+An important feature is access to a “column service”; if a user is working with a compact data format (such as a CMS NanoAOD, ATLAS PHYSLITE) that is missing a data element that the user needs, the facility can be used to serve that “column” from a remote site.
+This allows only the compact data formats to be stored locally and augmented only as needed, a critical strategy for CMS and ATLAS to control the costs of storage in the HL-LHC era.

 ![Generic design schema of Coffea-Casa analysis facility](/assets/images/coffea-casa-1.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}